-When I see a new female client, I ask for lots of information about her menstrual cycle: is it regular?
+When I see a new female client, I ask for lots of information about her menstrual cycle: Is it regular?
 Does she track it?
 Is the bleeding heavy with painful cramps?
 Does she experience PMS symptoms or migraines?
+Irregular cycles are common, but that’s not always normal.

 Your period can give you clues about your overall health, stress level, fertility status, and hormone balance.
-If yours is missing, irregular, or is too heavy or frequent, there are steps you can take to restore balance and harmony.
+If yours is missing, irregular, or is too heavy or frequent, there are steps you can take to restore balance and harmony and regulate your period.

 Symptom: Light, Irregular, or Absent Periods